FDio/vpp/docs/overview/performance/index.rst

 For More information on CSIT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The FD.io CSIT is implemented with below platforms:

+* - x86/64
+* - ARM-AArch64

+   * - Huawei TaiShan 2280
+   * - Marvell MACCHIATObin

 These are FD.io Continuous System Integration and Testing (CSIT)'s documentation links.

 * `CSIT Code Documentation <https://docs.fd.io/csit/master/doc/overview.html>`_